nsidc/granule-metgen/README.md

     The kinesis stream does not exist.
     The staging bucket does not exist.
 ```
-  It's likely indicating that the AWS credentials stored on the VM have expired or updated.
-The VM will have to be redeployed to fix this.
+  It's almost certainly indicating that you've not sourced the credentials required (cumulus-uat, cumulus-prod) for the environment you're telling MetGenC to process in.

 ---